twpayne/chezmoi/.github/CODE_OF_CONDUCT.md

   contributing it.

 * If you contribute un-reviewed LLM-generated content with the admission that you do not understand the content then you will receive a warning.
-If you post any un-reviewed LLM-generated content after the warning then you will be banned without recourse.

 * If you contribute un-reviewed LLM-generated content without any admission that you used an LLM then you will immediately be banned without recourse.